-If all gates in the syndrome measurement process (with an example circuit in Fig. 1) are perfect, a stabilizer code of distance d should be able to correct up to τ errors as desired.
-However, the process above may not be faulttolerant under the circuit-level depolarizing noise.
-This is because a single faulty gate may lead to an error that can propagate to multiple errors on the data qubits, often referred to as hook errors [39].
-These errors can always be handled by complex ancilla [1, 44, 45] or flag circuits [28] and sometimes handled by the circuit order [17-19].
+If all gates in the syndrome measurement process described above are perfect, a stabilizer code of distance d should be able to correct up to $\tau$ errors as desired.
+However, the process above is not fault-tolerant under the circuit-level depolarizing noise.
+This is because a single faulty gate may lead to an error that can propagate to other data qubits, causing an error of weight higher than $\tau$ that might not be correctable.
+For this reason, a better set of syndrome extraction circuits is required to make sure that the QEC process is fault tolerant.

+Before defining fault-tolerant error correction, let us consider the noise model and error propagation.
 In this work, we use the circuit-level depolarizing noise model.
-After each gate, a fault occurs on the support of the gate.
-Every single-qubit gate is followed by a singlequbit Pauli operator $P \in \{X, Y, Z\}$ with probability p/3each, and every two-qubit gate is followed by a two-qubit Pauli operator $P_1 \otimes P_2 \in \{I, X, Y, Z\}^{\otimes 2} \setminus \{I \otimes I\}$ with probability p/15 each.
+Here we assume that any quantum operation can be decomposed into a series of one- and two-qubit gates, and single-qubit preparation in the $|0\rangle$ state and measurements in the Z-basis.
+An imperfect operation is modeled as a perfect operation followed by a Pauli operator on the support of the perfect operation, referred to as a fault.
+In this error model, every single-qubit gate is followed by a single-qubit Pauli operator $P \in \{X, Y, Z\}$ with probability p/3 each, and every two-qubit gate is followed by a two-qubit Pauli operator $P_1 \otimes P_2 \in \{I, X, Y, Z\}^{\otimes 2} \setminus \{I \otimes I\}$ with probability p/15 each.
 In addition, a single-qubit preparation and measurement can also be faulty; this is modeled be a bit-flip channel after a single-qubit preparation or before a single-qubit measurement with error probability p.
+Because any error on w qubits can be written as a linear combination of Pauli operators of weight w (where w is the number of non-identity factors of a Pauli operator), if we can correct any Pauli operator of weight w, we can also correct any type of errors on wqubits.